whiskyechobravo/kerko/README.md

 search index up to date by using the [Zotero Web API][Zotero_web_api] to retrieve the latest data from zotero.org.

-As a Flask [blueprint][Flask_blueprint] (a "blueprint" is Flask's term for what some other systems call a plugin or an extension), Kerko only works when incorporated into a Flask application.
+As a Flask [blueprint][Flask_blueprint] (a "blueprint" is Flask's term for an application component, similar to what some other systems might call a plugin or an extension), Kerko only works when incorporated into a Flask application.
 However, a sample stand-alone application is available, [KerkoApp], which is pre-built with Kerko and ready to be deployed on a web server.
 KerkoApp might work for you if you like the default appearance and if the provided configuration options are sufficient for your needs, otherwise you should probably consider building a custom application.
 In a custom application, the Kerko-powered bibliography might be just one section of a larger website.

 ## Demo site